sebglazebrook/aliases/README.md

 - Sort aliases lists better and make it more obvious which ones are local
 - Colors for user interactions
 - Use a thread pool when running rehash command to avoid too many threads
-- And to temporally bump a user to the top with env var, like when you are pairing and sharing your shell:
-    ```
-      export ALIASES_USER=superman
-    ```
 - in list view add more data about the aliases, user etc
 - allow multi-line command that display is list view well